Rose Van Bosstraeten on Slow Fashion & Sway

 Follow her on Instagram

-Susan Holmes McKagan On Modeling and Why She’s Not One to Kiss and Tell
+Susan Holmes McKagan On Modeling & Why She’s Not One to Kiss and Tell

 Throughout the nineties Susan Holmes McKagan was part of an elite group of models that dominated magazine covers, international runways, and whose ubiquitous presence dominated popular culture.
 She was a perennial favorite of photographers Steven Meisel and Arthur Elgort, the latter of whose book I Love…she appeared on the cover.
 From her stellar modeling career, to swimsuit designer, to author, and multiple television appearances, Susan has maintained the type of traction few others have been able to emulate.
 I recently spoke to her by phone from her home on the West Coast.